 The next summer, we each built a deck behind our house.
 Afraid of messing up the job, he hired a contractor to do the basic post work and framing, then he put the surface boards on himself.
 I borrowed a library book to learn to do the whole job myself.

-Fast forwarding to the present year, I went on to build and renovate several houses as well as retire in part from the resulting earnings and lower expenditures, and my friend ended up scraping heavily against bankruptcy last year as debt and job loss caught up with him (not sure if he ended up escaping or going fully under as we no are longer are on speaking terms – the subject of a future article on my Greatest Financial Mistakes ;-))
+Fast forwarding to the present year, I went on to build and renovate several houses as well as retire in part from the resulting earnings and lower expenditures, and my friend ended up scraping heavily against bankruptcy last year as debt and job loss caught up with him.
+(I’m not sure if he ended up escaping or going fully under as we are no longer on speaking terms – the subject of a future article on my Greatest Financial Mistake)

-When a warning light comes on in my car, I read the code with my Ultra Gauge and then consult the service manual and the Internet to learn about what needs fixing.
-It’s usually a part that costs only a few dollars, so I pick it up at the auto parts store and follow the wonderfully detailed instructions that people share on Websites like WikiHow for free these days.
+When a warning light comes on in my car, I read the code with a $22 bluetooth car adapter (connected to an app called Torque) and then consult the service manual and the Internet to learn about what needs fixing.
+It’s usually a part that costs only a few dollars, so find that on Amazon and follow the wonderfully detailed instructions that people share on Youtube these days.
 I remove a few screws and clamps, put in the part, and then vroom, another year of trouble-free driving has been earned.

 I feel that every time you do something for yourself, even if it’s just washing your own car, you learn new things and build a more balanced personality that learns to love hard work even more.
 And you build diversity into your day, which allows you to work longer without realizing you are working.